linrongbin16/lin.nvim.dev/index.md

 ### No-Manual

-All done by one-line command(not for windows now), plugins/configs/LSP everything all set.
+All done by one-line command(not for windows now):

+- Plugins.
+- Configs.
+- LSP servers.
+- ...

 ### IDE Features

-Feed IDE features that are in a chronic of starvation:
+Feed with IDE features that are in a chronic of starvation:

 - Modern UI(icons, file explorer, tabs, etc).
 - More colors and highlights.